 Three Net-Free Zones were established in the Rockhampton, Mackay and Cairns regions in 2015.
+In 2023 the Queensland and Australian Governments committed to creating a new Net-Free Zone encompassing all waters from Cape Bedford north to the Torres Strait.
+This new Net-Free Zone was enacted in January 2024.
 These zones prohibit the use of gillnets and provide protection to threatened species in the region.